Challenging Or Pathological?

 Experiment with physical, meditative and visualization exercises from ancient disciplines such as yoga and tai chi to help them focus and "de-stress".

-Adjust children's physical environment (such as their bedrooms) using some basic principle of the art of feng shui to help promote a peaceful, calming atmosphere.
+Adjust children's physical environment (such as their bedrooms) using some of the basic principles of the art of feng shui to help promote a peaceful, calming atmosphere.

 No matter how children behave, try to give every child a daily period of what I call "special time" (perhaps only 10-15 minutes).
 When a child receives uninterrupted individual attention, it can be extraordinarily therapeutic (I'll write about this concept in more detail in future columns.)